 |Old Scrap in Recycling Flow||Recycled Content||EOL RR/Material Specific||EOL RR/Material Unspecific|

 |= 14% in USA [USGS 2004] 75% globally [Brush 2009]||= 10% in USA [USGS 2004] 22-25 % globally [Brush 2009]||7% in USA [USGS 2004] 0% globally [Brush 2009]||Same rate as copper scrap [Brush 2009]* Note that this Be goes to slag during final metal recovery!|

 In an effort to quantify the potential for worker exposure to airborne beryllium, a case study was conducted at four precision stamping facilities processing copper beryllium.

 These facilities performed a variety of mechanical and thermal activities during the manufacture of beryllium-containing components for the electronic industry.
-The study found that one hundred percent (100%) of the 145 samples obtained from mechanical, thermal and support operations were below 0.2 µg/m3.
+The study found that one hundred percent (100%) of the 145 samples obtained from mechanical, thermal and support operations were below 0.2 µg/m3 - CFC Total Method.
 The following is a summary of the results:

 |Precision Stamping Case Study Summary of Airborne Beryllium Exposures|

 |Process Category||Number of Sample Observations||Number of Samples Greater Than 2.0 µ g/m3||Number of Samples Greater Than 0.2 µ g/m3|